Thriving In College Despite Student Anxiety

 Is online therapy effective for anxiety disorders?

 Online therapy can effectively treat anxiety disorders among students.
 Online therapists are licensed to offer cognitive behavioral therapy (CBT) and other evidence-based treatment modalities.
-Students can access therapy from their dorm rooms or other preferred locations, making it convenient and less intimidating to receive mental health care.
+Students can attend therapy from their dorm rooms or other preferred locations, making it convenient and less intimidating to receive mental health care.

 Research shows that online CBT may reduce anxiety symptoms.
 By helping students reshape negative thoughts, therapy may lead to lasting improvements.